divadde/AMOD-Benchmark/README.md

 ## 🎯 Intended Use

-AMOD is intended for evaluating and developing systems that perform:
+ABCU is intended for evaluating and developing systems that perform:
 - column-level meaning discovery,
 - ontology-based reasoning on tabular data,
 - LLM-based hypothesis generation and validation (e.g., multi-agent reasoning systems).